 This camcorder feature adjusts the camera's color-balance circuitry to suit the color quality of the prevailing light and ensure that white surfaces are accurately reproduced as neutral.
 Otherwise...
 The camera doesn't know how to interpret the colors accurately and all colors would be slightly warmer (red-orange) or colder (bluish) than normal, depending on the light source.

-To set the camcorder white balance the operator normally pushes the white balance button while aiming the camcorder at a white surface until the camera indicates that recalibration has occurred.
+To set the camcorder white balance the operator normally pushes the white balance button while aiming the camcorder at a white surface until the camera indicates that recalibration of the camera has occurred.
 The camcorder now knows what "white" is (in that environment) and can balance the other colors accordingly.

-This control opens the lens aperture an arbitrary f-stop or so above that selected by the auto-iris system to avoid underexposure resulting from ambiguous readings by the camera image sensor.
+This control opens the lens aperture an arbitrary f-stop or so above that selected by the auto-iris system.
+It does this to avoid underexposure resulting from ambiguous readings by the camera image sensor.

-Just one more little camcorder feature that will help you get the proper exposure on your shot.
+Just one more handy little camcorder feature that will help you get the proper exposure on your shot in difficult lighting conditions.

 This is part of the package of camera features found on most digital video cameras from point-and-shoot to professional.